 Investing in an Election Year

-Not only is it impossible to predict who will win an election, it’s even less possible to predict how the market will react.
-Why?
-Because elections are about more than one person or variable.
-It’s about local races and national races, it’s about the president and Congress, it’s about governors and judges.
+While it is difficult to predict who will win an election, it is even more challenging to predict how markets might react.
+Elections are about more than one person, variable, or campaign.
+They’re about the intersection of local races and national races, the president and Congress, governors and judges, and more.

-Not only that, the market isn’t concerned with politics as much as policies.
-What are the policies of the potential winner?
+The market isn’t as much concerned with the theatre of politics as it is the policies that are eventually enacted.
+What are the agendas of the potential winners?
 What are the odds they can actually enact those policies?
-If they can, how will that affect one of the world’s most complex economies?
+How will those choices affect one of the world’s largest and most complex economies?

-See how hard this is?
-And we’ve only barely scratched the surface on why you should never make investment changes based on an election.
-But let’s put all that aside and look at pure data.
+All of this is why making changes to your portfolio based on a potential election outcome is one of the worst decisions an investor can make.
+And though we know how loud the partisan noise can be, let’s set that aside for a time and look at the pure data.
 How has the market reacted to various political regimes in U.S. history?
 Take a look at this chart, courtesy of Strategas:

-- The stock market is influenced by a ton of factors, only a handful of which are directly attributable to the president or Congress.
-Take the one outlier: the lower-returning R President/D Congress period.
-This grouping included both the 1973–1974 oil crisis and the 2008 Great Recession, two of the worst crises in market history, as well as the 1958 and 1990 recessions.
-While certain U.S. policy decisions may have colored these events, a tremendous amount of geopolitical and financial complexity led to the ultimate outcomes.
-From nonpolitical central banks and foreign national activity to shifting consumer behaviors and technological advancements, the stock market does its best to reflect every possible morsel of information it can get at any given time.
-If we removed just one year, 2008, from the R President / D Congress grouping, the average return would rise to 7%.
-Political actions are one very small piece of this pie.
+- The stock market is influenced by many factors, only a handful of which are directly attributable to the President or Congress.
+Take the lower-returning R President/D Congress period: this grouping included both the 1973–1974 oil shock and the 2008 Great Recession, two of the worst crises in market history.
+While certain U.S. policy decisions may have impacted these outcomes, a tremendous amount of geopolitical and financial complexity led to the ultimate result.
+From nonpolitical central banks and foreign national activity to shifting consumer behaviors and technological advancements, the stock market is driven by a wide array of factors.
+Political actions are a small piece of this pie.